curefit/react-crux/README.md

         - _recursive_ - For fields that have recursive definition.
 Detailed spec later.
         - _custom_ - For injecting your own custom component to render this field.
 Requires another field called _customComponent_ (defined later)
         - _customedit_ - For injecting your own custom Editable component to render this field.
 Requires another field called _customEditComponent_ (defined later)
+        -  additionalProps - For passing your own props to CruxComponent, that may used as additional props details to render your component or custom component.
     * _displayChildren_ - Supports only one value - "inline".
 Causes subfields to be rendered side by side instead of one below the other (which is the default behaviour if _displayChildren_ is not present in schema)
     * _wysiwyg_ - If present and true, adds support to show a live preview will editing the object.
 Requires another field called _customComponent_
     * _customComponent_ - Required for wysiwyg and for _type_ "custom".